glasnt/talks/2019_10_PyGotham.podium/slides.md

 your database host will often handle everyhitng from backups to storage (including scaling storage, which is often very good.

 These will often be available from your web server provider, which is often a very good idea because the closer your web server and database the faster you can send data between the two parts of your application.

+ALTTODO
+Are you a pyhton developer or a Database adminsitrator?

+If you'd rather have more time for python, use the managed database.
+ENDALTTODO

 TODO